Al Filreis

-Al Filreis (born 1956) is the Kelly Professor of English at the University of Pennsylvania, Faculty Director of the Kelly Writers House, and Director of the Center for Programs in Contemporary Writing at the University of Pennsylvania.
+Alan Filreis (born March 25, 1956) is an American academic and literary critic.
+After receiving his PhD from the University of Virginia in 1985, he joined the faculty at the University of Pennsylvania, where he currently serves as the Kelly Professor of English, faculty director of the Kelly Writers House, and director of the Center for Programs in Contemporary Writing.

-With Charles Bernstein, he founded PennSound in 2003; PennSound is a large archive of recordings of poets reading their own poetry.
-Filreis is also publisher of Jacket2 magazine and host of a monthly podcast series called "PoemTalk", a collaboration with the Poetry Foundation.
+In 2003, with Charles Bernstein, Filreis co-founded PennSound, a large archive of recordings of poets reading their own poetry.
+He is also publisher of Jacket2 magazine and host of a monthly podcast series called "PoemTalk", a collaboration with the Poetry Foundation.
 Among his books are Stevens and the Actual World, Modernism from Right to Left, and Counter-revolution of the Word: The Conservative Attack on Modern Poetry, 1945-1960.

 Kelly Writers House

 In 1995, Filreis founded the Kelly Writers House, a non-profit, community organization dedicated to creative writing and the literary arts.
 The three-story cottage in the center of the University of Pennsylvania campus hosts a variety of programs and projects open to the public, including poetry readings, seminars, film screenings, lectures and art exhibits.

 Filreis also directs the Kelly Writers House Fellows Program, a program that brings different writers such as Edward Albee, Joan Didion and Art Spiegelman to the Writers House each year for interviews and readings that are broadcast live to a worldwide audience via webcast.
 Each year Filreis teaches a seminar in which students study the works of the visiting fellows.